 It’s important to correctly identify a water bug or cockroach if you’ve found one in your house or around your yard because cockroaches are a serious pest.
 If it’s a roach, you could be seeing only one of many.
 Wandering roaches can be the sign of a much larger infestation that’s already in place.

 Distinguishing between water bugs and cockroaches can be difficult.
-If you’ve seen these bugs in your home, call your local Aptive Environmental branch right away for a free quote on professional, environmentally-friendly pest control.
+If you’ve seen these bugs in your home, call your local Aptive Environmental branch right away for a free quote on professional, effective pest control.